-In planning and performing our audit of the financial statements, we considered Center for Independent Living's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Center for Independent Living's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Center for Independent Living's internal control.
+In planning and performing our audit of the financial statements, we considered Center for Independent Living of Middle Tennessee's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness Center for Independent Living of Middle Tennessee internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.